TyruswooStudio/Tyruswoo_MapProperties-MZ/README.md

 **v1.0** - 10/9/2020
 - Map Properties released for RPG Maker MZ!

-**v2.0** - 10/22/2021
-- Introduced region-based passability restrictions and allowances

-**v2.0.1** - 8/30/2023
+**v1.0.1** - 8/31/2023
-- This plugin is now free and open source under the [MIT license](https://opensource.org/license/mit/).
+- This older version of the plugin is now free and open source under the [MIT license](https://opensource.org/license/mit/).

 > **Remember, only you can build your dreams!**
 >